eviltester/TestingApp/java/testingapps/seleniumtestpages/src/main/resources/pagehtml/testpages/about.md

         </p>
 </div>

+## About

+[I (Alan Richardson)](https://eviltester.com) created this, because I believe the best way to improve your testing skills is to practice.

+Learning how to practice is a skill that takes time.

+Testing is a rich and varied process.
+There are many different ways of viewing a system and exploring its functionality.
+Each exercise and test page will pay dividends on repeat visits.

+The more you learn how to practice, the more value you can get from these pages.

+Patreon supporters can download a [free 205 page ebook of exercises and notes](https://www.patreon.com/posts/75068248) based on one of these pages, the [7 Char Validation application](/styled/apps/7charval/simple7charvalidation.html).

+The secret to Software Testing is Taking Action.
+When we are faced with a system that we don't know, or don't know how to test, then we try, we explore.
+By taking action we learn:

+- what we don't know and can then investigate and research to allow us to proceed.
+- what paths are open to us and we can quickly proceed to exploration.

+We learn by doing.

 ## Pages

 Some of the examples are suitable for manual exploratory testing, learning HTML, learning Technical Web Testing, and JavaScript hacking.